The splitting theorem in non-smooth context: Abstract

 \section{Abstract}

 We prove that an infinitesimally Hilbertian $CD(0,N)$ space containing a line splits as the product of $\R$ and an infinitesimally Hilbertian $CD(0,N-1)$ space.
 By `infinitesimally Hilbertian' we mean that the Sobolev space $W^{1,2}(X,\sfd,\mm)$, which in general is a Banach space, is an Hilbert space.
-When coupled with a curvature-dimension bound, this condition is known to be stable with respect to measured Gromov-Hausdorff convergence.
+When coupled with a curvature-dimension bound, this condition is known to be stable with respect to measured Gromov-Hausdorff convergence.\footnote{This never-before-published article was first posted as arxiv:1302.5555 on Feb 22, 2013 and an earlier version was posted as cvgmt.sns.it/paper/2079/ on Jan 28, 2013.
+Here we keep the paper true to the original arxiv post with no revisions other than reformatting for the journal.

+Appendix C was mostly extracted from the previous unpublished preprint of the author: cvgmt.sns.it/paper/1801/ that was posted online a year earlier on March 13, 2012.
+The scope of such preprint was to point out how it was more natural to expect a link between the Bochner inequality and the `starred version' of the CD condition rather than the original `unstarred' CD(K,N). }